 The purpose of Task 6.4 Collaborative Manufacturing Services Ontology and Language and its corresponding deliverables is the development of an Ontology framework as a part of COMPOSITION's Agent Marketplace.
-The scope of this deliverable is to describe the work that has been done for Task 6.4 and to present the first release of Collaborative Manufacturing Services Ontology.
-It further describes the first release of an API which offers services for the manipulation of the Ontology.
+The scope of this deliverable is to describe the work that has been done for Task 6.4 and to present the Collaborative Manufacturing Services Ontology.
+It further describes the release of an API, which offers services for the manipulation of the Ontology, and it is part of the complete COMPOSITION semantic framework alongside with the Ontology and the Matchmaker.